Hermitage Hunting Lodge: History

 During the 1890s, architect Ferdinand Meldahl supervised a thorough renovation taking great care to restore its original exterior decorations.
 The interior decorations, which had been painted over, were cleaned up and renovated with an almost religious attention to the original detail.

 Today the castle is run by the Agency for Palaces & Cultural Properties, an agency of the Ministry of Culture and is made available to the royal family.
-In June 2013, it was re-opened by Margrethe II of Denmark after an extensive refurbishment.
+In June 2013, it was re-opened by Margrethe II after an extensive refurbishment.